 Capacity planning includes categories that help businesses based on the timelines they have established:

-How service organizations benefit from capacity planning
+How service organizations benefit from a capacity planning process

 - Budgeting benefits: Capacity planning helps determine how services are offered, and the appropriate time frames and staff required to meet current demand and cover all operational costs.
 This is an important consideration when establishing yearly budgets to effectively allocate money for expenses.
 The use of demand planning software and demand forecasting software helps with developing financial projections.

-Factors that affect capacity planning
+Factors affecting capacity planning

-- Process: Skills, quantity, and/or quality capabilities
+- Process: Skills, quantity, and quality capabilities

 - Staffing: Job descriptions, total labor, training, compensation, and turnover rates